ggorlen/rene/README.md

 - 4-space indentation only.
 - Only `/` is allowed for division. `//` is a comment.
 If you need floor division, add `from math import floor` and use `floor()` explicitly, but you probably won't need this, or floating point anything for that matter.

 Some syntactical restrictions are due to my own ignorance.
-Please PR if you can fix these.
+Please PR if you can fix these:
 - Blank lines are allowed, but the spaces in the lines need to match the current indentation level.
 - `else if`, `elif` and `elsif` are `elseif` in this language. `else if` is probably safer for your submissions, so you can manaully make that adjustment.
 That said, you probably won't need to use `else if`.